-- 10.2.1 Above-grade Finished Space: For single-family through 4-dwelling units; this includes all enclosed, potentially-habitable area on any level, up to a maximum of three levels. - 10.2.2 Detached sheds or storage buildings and attached or detached garages, up to a maximum of three stalls, are exempted from the area calculations for Residential occupancies. - 10.2.3 Occupancy Classification relates to the type of occupancy as defined in the state building code. - 10.2.4 Building area shall be as defined in the state building code.
+- 10.2.1 Above-grade Finished Space: For single-family through 4-dwelling units; this includes all enclosed, potentially-habitable area on any level, up to a maximum of three levels. - 10.2.2 Detached sheds or storage buildings and attached or detached garages, up to a maximum of three stalls, are exempted from the area calculations for Residential occupancies. - 10.2.3 Occupancy Classification relates to the type of occupancy intended for the built area and shall be as defined in the state building code. - 10.2.4 Building area shall be as defined in the state building code.